ThePickleGawd/run-from-duo/README.md

 3. Click the `Build and Run` button on the bottom right of the build menu
 4. IMPORTANT: In GameManager.cs, set the base url of your backend server.

-Alternatively, the `.apk` file will soon be published to the release section.
+Alternatively, sideload the [`game.apk`](https://github.com/ThePickleGawd/run-from-duo/releases/tag/apk) file in the release section.
 You can look up how to sideload it onto your VR headset.